Skip to main content

 What is a contingency fee?

-A contingency fee means the attorney's fee is contingent on winning your case.
-You pay nothing upfront, and the attorney receives a percentage of your recovery.
+A contingency fee means the attorney's fee is contingent on winning your case. attorney fees may be deferred until compensation is recovered under a written fee agreement, and the attorney receives a percentage of your recovery.
 If you don't win, you typically don't owe attorney fees.

 What percentage do personal injury lawyers charge?